dustinpfister/test_threejs/views/demos/r146/get-audio-alphas/README.md

 ## Goals with this prototype

-* () start a javaScript module that will load one or more html files that contain sample data
+* (done) start a javaScript module that will load one or more html files that contain sample data
-* () the loader will parse the html into an array of number values
+* (done) the loader will parse the html into a result object that will contain a key for every sample

+* () have the demo make use of at least two sets of sample data

 ## Using DOM PARSER